CME211/notes/syllabus.md

 coordinate accommodations.
 The OAE is located at 563 Salvatierra Walk.

 (Phone: 723-1066, URL: <http://studentaffairs.stanford.edu/oae>).

+## What do I do if I have an Emergency that requires an Accommodation?
+If you have an emergency that requires both medical attention and a course accommodation, please get in touch with the Office of Accessible Education as soon as possible to request a formal accommodation.
+If there is an emergency within your family that requires your attention and a course accommodation, please get in touch with the Graduate Life Office as soon as possible to establish documentation.
+While pursuing these steps, please also get in touch with me (Andreas) as soon as possible; I aim to be compassionate and wish to work with you to facilitate a healthy learning experience.
+Although not all situations can be accommodated, many students have had success using these avenues in the past.

 # Saving Code(s) from the Course
 Note that at the end of each year, we must purge student repositories from the Github virtual classroom we use and to that end, if you wish to retain a copy of your codes you should make a **private** backup repository (outside of the Github 211 classroom, and within your own personal set of repositories) at the end of the quarter.
 Note that the repo must be private else it will be a violation of the honor code.